ZeroDAO/ourspace/README.md

 </div>

-**We are planning the next edition.
+**We are planning the next version.
 It adds to the graph database by fetching social graph data from each chain.
 Not only does it run the TIR algorithm to calculate reputation, but also, anyone can deploy smart contracts to calculate the social graph.**

 For technical and guides, please refer to the [ZeroDAO Docs](https://docs.zerodao.net/).